 Jaakko Honkala

-Before joining Castrén & Snellman, I worked as an associate at another law firm, advising clients in dispute resolution, real estate development projects and real estate transactions.
-I have also worked in a multinational construction firm.
-Before my graduation, I worked as a trainee in a Finnish oil refining company.
+Before joining Castrén & Snellman, I worked as an associate at another law firm, where I advised clients in dispute resolution, real estate development projects, and real estate transactions.
+I also have professional experience from the multinational construction company Skanska.

-I hold a Master of Law degree from the University of Helsinki, and I have also studied law at the University of Sheffield in the United Kingdom.
+I hold a Master of Laws degree from the University of Helsinki, and have also studied law at the University of Sheffield in the United Kingdom.

 Latest references